skypjack/entt/docs/md/entity.md

   });
   ```

-  There exists also the possibility to use a custom sort function object, as
+  There exists also the possibility to use a custom sort function object for
-  long as it adheres to the requirements described in the inline
-  documentation.<br/>
-  This is possible mainly because users can get much more with a custom sort
-  function object if the usage pattern is known.
-As an example, in case of an
+  when the usage pattern is known.
+As an example, in case of an almost sorted
-  almost sorted pool, quick sort could be much, much slower than insertion sort.
+  pool, quick sort could be much slower than insertion sort.

 * Components can be sorted according to the order imposed by another component: